Speech Language Pathologist

 - Demonstrates essential skill competencies in the use of treatment modalities, equipment, and protocols.

 - Performs re-evaluations according to department guidelines, adjusting the treatment plan accordingly.

 - Instruct clients in techniques for more effective communication, including sign language, lip reading, and voice improvement.

-- Teach clients to control or strengthen tongue, jaw, face muscles, and breathing mechanisms.
+- Teach clients to control or strengthen the tongue, jaw, face muscles, and breathing mechanisms.

 - Applies knowledge of therapeutic techniques during the evaluation and throughout the course of treatment and adjusts the treatment plan regularly and appropriately as patient status changes as evidenced by the treatment plan